zhanghai/MaterialRatingBar/README.md

 - Consistent appearance on Android 2.3+.
 - Correct tinting across platforms.
-- Get the 2dp star border background as in Material Icons.
+- Get the 2dp star border background as in Material Icons and Google apps.
 - Able to render correctly when `layout_width` is set to `match_parent`, as in Google Play Store.
 - Able to scale correctly when `layout_height` is set to values other than 16dp, 36dp and 48dp.
 - Used as a drop-in replacement for framework `RatingBar`.